wcarc-on/wcarc-site/minutes/minutes200608.md

 Rick reported that he and Ken
-have applied for a $16,000 Seniors Grant to assist them with implementing the D-Star system.
-Rick says that D-Star uses the same protocol as the AOR modules.
+have applied for a $16,000 Seniors Grant to assist them with implementing the D-STAR system.
+Rick says that D-STAR uses the same protocol as the AOR modules.
 They are asking ICOM to supply two 1.2 GHz repeaters and the group will put up 144 and 440 MHz digital systems as well.
-D-Star installations are proceeding in a number of cities, including Calgary, Vancouver, Victoria and Montreal.
+D-STAR installations are proceeding in a number of cities, including Calgary, Vancouver, Victoria and Montreal.
 The
 "group" may pass the hat to area clubs to assist with the project.